 They make their home near large bodies of water this may be the coast, inland lakes and rivers or estuaries.
 An essential requirement for their home is large trees.
 As humans cut these downs their population is affected.
 Most of their habitat is coniferous or hardwood trees.

+They have shown the ability to inhabit urban areas.
 During 2010 a family of bald eagles made a neighborhood in Harlem, New York their home.

 Bald eagles mate for life.
 When it comes time to find a mate a male and female perform an aerial courtship dance.
 They will lock talons and tumble in the air letting go just before hitting the ground.
 Often this occurs at the place where they were born.
 In the event one member of the pairing passes on the other will find another mate.